On this page:

 My OB provider has suggested less frequent prenatal visits, or visits over the phone or via video.
 Is this safe?

 Many of the elements of prenatal care can be performed remotely.
 Knowing your baby is doing OK can be determined by doing fetal kick counts.
 Another important part of prenatal care is checking your blood pressure.
 If you are low risk this can be done less frequently.
 Also, if you have access to a blood pressure cuff this may also be done at home and results discussed with your doctor.
-Checking on how you are feeling and talking about your plans for delivery can easily be done via phone.
+Checking on how you are feeling and talking about your plans for delivery can successfully be done via phone.
 Avoiding unnecessary person-to-person contact is an important part of reducing the transmission of the virus for you and your family.

 For Telehealth visits, you will need the My Chart app on your phone.
 The office team can help you get that setup if you need help.